mui/base-ui/docs/data/base/components/tooltip/tooltip.md

 </Tooltip.Popup>
 ```

-Possible alignment values are `center`, `start`, and `end`.
-The latter two are logical values that adapt to the writing direction (LTR or RTL).

 Due to collision detection, the tooltip may change its placement to avoid overflow.
 Therefore, your explicitly specified `side` and `alignment` props act as "ideal", or preferred, values.

 To access the true rendered values, which may change as the result of a collision, the content element receives data attributes: